2008 UEFA Champions League final: Penalty shoot-out

 As the match went to penalties, Rio Ferdinand won the coin toss for Manchester United, and opted for his side to go first in the shoot-out, which would be taken at the end housing the Manchester United fans.
 Tevez stepped up first and sent Čech the wrong way.
 Ballack was next up, shooting powerfully past Van der Sar.
 Carrick buried his spot-kick, as did Belletti with his first touch of the game.
 The first miss of the shoot-out came from Ronaldo, who characteristically stuttered in his run-up in an attempt to put Čech off, but the goalkeeper dived to his right to save.

 Lampard then put Chelsea 3–2 ahead, but Hargreaves levelled things up with a shot into the top corner.
 Ashley Cole was the next up, and Van der Sar got a strong hand to the ball but could not keep it out.
-Nani then knew he had to score to keep United in it, and he did, leaving it up to Terry to win the cup for Chelsea; however, Terry lost his footing when planting his standing foot by the ball, and, even though Van der Sar was sent the wrong way, Terry's mis-hit effort struck the outside of the right post and went wide.
+Nani then knew he had to score to keep United in it, and he did, leaving it up to Terry to win the cup for Chelsea; however, he lost his footing when planting his standing foot by the ball, and, even though Van der Sar was sent the wrong way, his mis-hit effort struck the outside of the right post and went wide.

 With the first penalty of sudden death, Anderson – like Belletti – scored with his first kick of the game.
 Kalou then sent Van der Sar the wrong way to make it 5–5.
 Giggs was next up and he was also successful.
-Van der Sar then pulled off the crucial save for United; he pointed to his left to indicate to Nicolas Anelka that he thought he would kick to that side, as had the six players who had kicked before him, only to correctly dive to his right to deny Anelka, whose kick was at a good height to be saved, securing European football's top prize for United for the third time in their history.
+Nicolas Anelka was next, and before his kick, Van der Sar pointed to his left to indicate his prediction that he would kick to that side, as had the six players who took their penalties before him, only to correctly dive to his right and make the save to secure European football's top prize for United for the third time in their history.